Polarisation fractions in $B\to V_1 V_2$: U-Spin constraints and new physics signatures: U-spin analysis

 The hierarchy looks well-respected for the last one, and given the large error margins, the first two numbers are also consistent with the hierarchy.
 The situation changes when we look at the $\Delta S = 1$ decays:

-The ratios indicate significant violation of the expected hierarchy for the $\Delta S=1$ decays.
-Thus, either there are large non-factorisable contributions in the amplitudes, much more for $\Delta S=1$ than for $\Delta S=0$, or there are some new physics operators modifying the $\Delta S=1$ amplitudes.

-In the second part of the analysis, we take an intermediate route.
-We restore the hierarchy for all relevant decay channels, and uniformly take $A_-/A_0=0.3$, $A_+=0$.
-With the hierarchy imposed, the number of free hadronic parameter reduces from 12 to 6.
-The fit becomes extremely poor, with $\chi^2/{\rm dof} = 370.5/11$.
-Now we insert a reasonable breaking of SU(2)$_U$:
+To ascertain that the poor fit is not due to the imposition of an exact SU(2)$_U$, we insert a reasonable breaking:

 where we refer to Eqs.\ (\ref{amp2}) and (\ref{eq:u-relat}) for the notation.
 This means a breaking of 30\% on either side of equality, but the breaking need not be the same for different $p, h$, and $n$.
 This feature has been incorporated in our analysis by randomising the breaking within $\pm 30\%$ for different pair of U-spin related RMEs.
 Thus, to take extreme values, while the ratio can be as low as 0.7 for a certain pair, it can be as high as 1.3 for another pair.
 What we find is that the fit result remains almost equally poor; the improvement is so marginal as to be almost imperceptible.
-Given the small $f_L$ for $B_s\to\kst\kstbar$, this result is expected; the contribution of this mode to the total $\chi^2$ is about 286.8.
-The reasons for such an abnormally large $\chi^2$ are threefold: (i) the setting of a theoretical bias of factorisation dominance, so that the theory prediction is close to unity, (ii) taking not only the U-spin partner channel, namely, $B_d\to\kst\kstbar$ but a complete set of channels involving correlated U-spin RMEs into the analysis, and (iii) the small experimental uncertainty in $f_L (B_s\to\kst\kstbar)$, compared to other LPFs.
-The fit values are shown in Table~\ref{tab2}.
-Only the $b\to d$ RMEs are shown, as the $b\to s$ RMEs are related to them by U-spin.
-One may note how different these best fit values are compared to those in Table \ref{tab4}.